 Yes!
 And, if you closely observe your feline, you will figure them out.

-Okay, you found something is wrong with your cat like it is less cuddly, doesn’t eat much, and their health also looks bad.
+Okay, you found something is wrong with your cat like she is less cuddly, doesn’t eat much, and their health also looks bad.

 Now what?
 How would you comfort the poor kitty and console yourself or make up your mind to bear such loss?